Skip to content

 redis_urlstringRedis connection URL (required when backend = "redis")

-Per-query TTL is set via cache_ttl_seconds= in the @fraiseql.query decorator.
+Per-query TTL is set via cache_ttl_seconds= in fraiseql.config() in the function body.
 See Caching.

 Model Context Protocol server — exposes FraiseQL queries and mutations as MCP tools for AI agents (Claude Desktop, etc.).